JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 # Next Steps

-That is only the beginning and a small example of Kotlin code sharing between iOS and Android (and other platforms) with Kotlin, Kotlin/Native and Kotlin multiplatform projects.
-The same approach works on real applications, independently on their size and complexity.
+This is only the beginning and a small example of Kotlin code sharing between iOS and Android (and other platforms) with Kotlin, Kotlin/Native and Kotlin multiplatform projects.
+The same approach works for real applications, independent of their size or complexity.

-One may want to learn more from the multiplatform projects [documentation](#) or checkout the Swift and Objective-C [documentation](/docs/reference/native/objc_interop.html).
+You may want to learn more from the multiplatform projects [documentation](#) or check out the Swift and Objective-C [documentation](/docs/reference/native/objc_interop.html).

-Sharing code between platforms is the powerful technique, but it may be hard to accomplish without rich APIs that we have in Android, JVM or iOS platforms.
+Sharing code between platforms is a powerful technique, but it may be hard to accomplish without rich APIs that we have in Android, JVM, or iOS platforms.
-One may use multiplatform libraries to fix that and to have rich APIs directly in the common Kotlin code.
+You may use multiplatform libraries to fix that, to have rich APIs directly in the common Kotlin code.
 There are several examples of such libraries:

 - [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/native/README.md)